 Life forever changed for Hiroshima and its residents on 6 August 1945 when the world’s first atomic bomb was dropped on the city.

-Although I knew a visit to the city, with ‘highlights’ that include the Atomic Bomb Dome, Peace Memorial Park and Peace Memorial Museum, was going to be tough going, I spent a day there nonetheless.
+Although I knew that a visit with ‘highlights’ that include the Atomic Bomb Dome, the Children’s Peace Memorial and Peace Memorial Museum was going to be tough going, I spent a day there nonetheless.

-There is plenty of literature around cataloging the event that is internationally significant so I won’t do it the injustice of a short summary here.
-Instead, the following is a selection of photographs of my visit.
+There is plenty of literature cataloguing this internationally significant event so I won’t do it the injustice of a short summary here.
+Instead, the following is a guide to things to do in Hiroshima’s Peace Memorial Park and a selection of photographs from my visit.

-If you get the opportunity to go to Hiroshima, I would highly recommend it.
-While not the most upbeat day you will have, it’s a healthy reminder of the ongoing need to support the effort for world peace.
+If you get the opportunity to visit the city, I would highly recommend adding Hiroshima’s Peace Memorial Park to your Hiroshima itinerary.
+While it won’t be the most upbeat day you will have, it’s a healthy reminder of the ongoing need to support the effort for world peace.

-The Atomic Bomb Dome is more formally titled the Hiroshima Peace Memorial and is one of the few buildings that remained standing after the bombing.
-The building was once a Prefectural Industrial Promotion Hall (a place where local business promotion was carried out) and is today a UNESCO World Heritage Site.
+The Atomic Bomb Dome, which is more formally titled the Hiroshima Peace Memorial but is also commonly known as the A-Bomb Dome or Genbaku Dome, is probably the most important building in the park.
+Once a Prefectural Industrial Promotion Hall (a place where local business promotion was carried out), the structure is one of the few buildings that remained standing after the bombing.

 After the atomic bomb was dropped, it was thought that nothing would grow in Hiroshima for up to 75 years.
 If that were true, Hiroshima would be a barren land even now.
 Fortunately, greenery is thriving and nowhere more evident than in the park, as illustrated by this super-hairy tree.

 Believing the old adage that by building a thousand paper cranes, she would be granted a wish, Sadako tried to recover from her illness by tirelessly folding paper cranes.
-Sadly, her efforts were in vain and Sadako died, her class mates left to complete her crane folding.
+Sadly, her efforts were in vain and Sadako died, leaving her classmates to complete her crane folding.

 At the top of the nine meter monument, a bronze statue of a young girl lifts a golden crane entrusted with dreams for a peaceful future.
 The inscription on the monument reads: “This is our cry. this is our prayer.
 For building peace in the world.”

 Today, the crane has been taken as a symbol of peace.
-Many school children were at the memorial during my visit, the class above donating their own crane mural as many children before them have done.
+Many school children were at the memorial during my visit, such as the class above who were donating their own crane mural as many children before them have also done.

-A group of children were singing at the memorial and while I couldn’t understand the words, I’ve no doubt their soft song was sad.
-Afterwards, I watched humbled as the small girls and boys cried for the generation of children who were strangers to them but who had suffered at the hands of the bomb.
+A group of children were singing at the memorial and while I couldn’t understand the words, I’ve no doubt their soft song was a sad one.
+Afterwards, I felt humbled to watch as the small girls and boys cried for the generation of children who were strangers to them but who had suffered at the hands of the bomb.
+One of the hardest things to see in Hiroshima is the emotional scar it has left on the local population even today.

 The inscription reads: “Let all the souls here rest in peace, for we shall not repeat the evil.”
 It expresses the spirit of Hiroshima: enduring grief, transcending hatred, pursuing harmony and prosperity for all, and yearning for genuine, lasting world peace.

-The museum features a number of floors that record the history leading up to the war, the dropping of the bomb, the aftermath and many artifacts.
-As somber as it is, I was impressed by the objectivity and completeness of the history, which included Japan’s attacks on China and Pearl Harbor.
+The museum features a number of floors that record the history leading up to the war, the dropping of the bomb, the aftermath and many artefacts.
+As sombre as it is, I was impressed by the objectivity and completeness of the history, which included Japan’s attacks on China and Pearl Harbor.
+You can read about my visit to Pearl Harbor here.

 Hope for world peace